Border Guard Bangladesh: Bangladesh–Arakan Army border clash 2015

-On 26 August 2015 the Arakan Army, a separatist group in Myanmar, attacked a BGB patrol in Boro Modak, Thanchi, Bandarban.
+On 26 August 2015, the Arakan Army, a separatist group in Myanmar, attacked a BGB patroller in Boro Modak, Thanchi, Bandarban.
 Two border guards were injured in the attack.
-On 11 May 2015 the BGB camp in Thanchi came under mortar fire, BGB retaliated by firing two rounds towards the border.
-Indian BSF agreed to allow BGB to use BSF roads in India to patrol the border on 1 August 2016.
-On 15 November 2016 Border Guards Bangladesh stopped 86 Rohingyas from entering Bangladesh on two boats.
-On 6 February 2017 BGB protested with their counterparts in Myanmar Border Guard Police, after they shot and killed a Bangladeshi fisherman in the Naf River.
+On 11 May 2015, the BGB camp in Thanchi came under mortar fire, BGB retaliated by firing two rounds towards the border BSF agreed to allow BGB to use BSF roads in India to patrol the border on 1 August 2016.
+On 15 November 2016, Border Guard Bangladesh stopped 86 Rohingyas from entering Bangladesh on two boats.
+On 6 February 2017, BGB protested against the Border Guard Police, after they shot and killed a Bangladeshi fisherman in the Naf River.
 BGB deployed its first female border guards on 24 February 2017 in the Dinajpur border area.
 BGB and Myanmar Police Force came to an agreement on 6 April 2017 to remove mines from the border area.

-Women Guards

-The force has female soldiers since 2016.

 Decorations

 The then-East Pakistan Rifles joined the Bangladesh War of Independence on the side of Mukti Bahini in 1971.
-One hundred and forty one members earned gallantry awards for their outstanding contribution to the liberation war of Bangladesh.
-Naik Nur Mohammad Sheikh and Naik Munshi Abdur Rouf posthumously earned the Bir Sreshtha, which is the highest gallantry award of the nation.
-Birshrestha Noor Mohammad Public College and Birshreshtha Munshi Abdur Rouf Public College are educational institutions of the guards named after them.
-8 earned the Bir Uttom.
-40 earned the Bir Bikram and 91 earned the Bir Protik awards.
+One hundred and forty one members earned gallantry awards for their outstanding contributions to the independence war of Bangladesh.
+2 earned Bir Sreshtho 8 earned Bir Uttom, 40 earned Bir Bikram and 91 earned Bir Protik.